Kav-K/CNCCommandModule/README.md

 - Build the CNCCommandModule
 - Build the CNCClientModule after replacing the COMMANDIP and COMMANDPORT fields in Main.java with the respective ip and port of your command module
 - Done!
 (Simple right?)

+## Kryonet
+This project uses the kryonet library from EsotericSoftware (https://github.com/EsotericSoftware/kryonet) Kryonet is an asynchronous communication library for Java built upon Java NIO and makes communication throughout this program seamless.